lelegard/cryptobench/README.md

 was clearly improved in the V1.

-However... when we intersperse ADCS between MUL and/or UMULH, the time per instruction almost ***doubles*** (0.248 instead of 0.144).
+However... when we intersperse ADCS between MUL and/or UMULH, the time per instruction almost ***doubles*** (0.248 instead of 0.144) on the Neoverse V1.
 The interspersed ADCS use an independent pipeline and are very cheap.
 Nonetheless, the mean time per instruction in the sequence doubles.

-However, if we replace ADCS with ADD (no use of carry), the mean time per instruction drops to 0.092 (compared to 0.248 with ADCS and 0.144 with MUL).
+Additionally, if we replace ADCS with ADD (no use of carry), the mean time per instruction drops to 0.092 (compared to 0.248 with ADCS and 0.144 with MUL).

-Consequently, it is safe to assume that the usage of the carry on addition (and maybe other instructions, still to be tested) has a nefarious impact on the instruction throughput, even though the other instructions execute on a distinct pipeline and do not use the carry.
+Consequently, on the Neoverse V1, it is safe to assume that the usage of the carry on addition (and maybe other instructions, still to be tested) has a nefarious impact on the instruction throughput, even though the other instructions execute on a distinct pipeline and do not use the carry.

 The impact on the real code sequence in OpenSSL is slightly less important but still by 30%.
 This sequence is likely executed less often than the sequence